AlexNexton/MS1-OneArena/README.md

 - *Hear some of the feedback from previous or exsisting memebers*
 - *See if the Gym is also present on social media sites (facebook, instagram, etc)*
 - *Check out the timetable and pick a time that best suits them*
-- *Join the Gym via the 'join us' and 'sign up' buttons*
+- *Join the Gym via the 'join now' and 'sign up' buttons*

 The website provides:

-- A link to all social media platforms One Arena has
+- A link to all social media platforms One Arena has.
-- A contact email address where potenial memebers can open a more formal dialogue
+- A contact email address where potenial memebers can open a more formal dialogue.
-- A Gallery of photos to have a more indepth look into the gym and it's memebers
+- A Gallery of photos to have a more indepth look into the gym and it's memebers.
-- A google maps map to facilitate users in easily finding the gym
+- A google maps map to facilitate users in easily finding the gym.
+- A timetable of all available classes.

 ## Website Wireframes